-Bearing the loss of a baby is difficult for everyone involved.
-Parents are the most affected, but extended family and friends also share the pain.
+Bearing the loss of a baby is difficult for everyone involved; parents are the most affected, but extended family and friends also share the pain.
 Poetry about losing a child can put some of those emotions into words, whether those words come from a grieving parent or a loved one trying to offer condolences.
-All of the poems below are original, written by Kelly Roper.
+All the poems below are original and written by Kelly Roper.

 Although miscarriage prevents a baby's birth, that child is no less dear to its parents.
-The following poems express that unique combination of heartbreak and hope.
+The following baby loss poems express that unique combination of heartbreak and hope.

 A Bud That Never Bloomed

 I'll never get to meet you.

 I will never be able to

 So, for now, I'll tend your memory,

 Water it with tenderness, feed it with love,

 When we meet in Heaven above.